fatihysldl/CvWithApi/README.md

 4) Entity Layer
 5) Dto Layer

-Validation, Areas, Partial Views were also used in this project.
+Validation, Areas, Partial Views, Auto Mapping were also used in this project.
 It is a project built in line with solid principles.

 APIs I created: